Google report assesses how AI can best serve humanity

 “We believe partnership between organizations with deep sector expertise and organizations with technical expertise are the most actionable near-term opportunity to develop and operationalize the use of AI for social good,” the report reads.
 “Common forums where organizations interested in using AI for social good could share missions and needs with technical experts may help facilitate connections.”

-Partnerships can also help address data labeling and data collection challenges some applicants encountered.
+Partnerships can also help address the data labeling and data collection challenges some applicants encountered.

-Applicants in crisis response, economic empowerment, and equality and inclusion were more likely to face a lack of meaningful datasets, while applicants in health, environmental, education, and the public and social sectors were more likely than other sectors to already have access to the necessary data.
+Applicants in crisis response, economic empowerment, and equality and inclusion sectors were more likely to face a lack of meaningful data sets, while those working in health, environmental, education, and the public and social sectors were more likely than others to already have access to necessary data.

-A lack of experience deploying AI systems was also made evident during Google’s review of applications.
-This is consistent with the fact that the report found that 55% of nonprofit and 40% of for-profit social enterprise applicants had no previous experience with AI.
-The report also frequently found a lack of understanding of the limitations of AI as well as what’s required to bring a project from concept to completion.
+Google’s review of applications also uncovered a lack of experience deploying AI systems.
+This is consistent with the report’s finding that 55% of nonprofit and 40% of for-profit social enterprise applicants had no previous experience with AI.
+The report also frequently found a fuzzy understanding of the limitations of AI and of what’s required to bring a project from concept to completion.

 “Many applicants that were new to AI needed a better understanding of the types of data roles required, and others found it difficult to compete with private sector organizations when hiring technical talent,” the report reads.
 “Throughout our review process, we saw that even the most mature organizations underestimated the time and resources needed to prepare and maintain the data for algorithm use.”

 Data science talent shortages that afflict many businesses are especially acute in the social impact world, but private businesses that typically have more resources or in-house IT teams also encounter challenges.
-A fall 2018 PricewaterhouseCoopers survey of executives in more than 60 countries found that only 4% say they have successfully implemented AI for their organizations.
+A fall 2018 PricewaterhouseCoopers survey of executives in more than 60 countries found that only 4% say they have successfully implemented AI for their organization.

-The report makes no direct mention of compute power limitations, but a lack of compute power could also reduce model experimentation that can lead to breakthroughs.
+The report makes no direct mention of compute power limitations, but a lack of compute power could reduce the kind of model experimentation that can lead to breakthroughs.

-“One of the things we’ve been talking about as we watch the process with our winners is actually doing a follow up deep dive and working with some of our cloud engineers to maybe build out a little bit of a framework we can share with the [social impact] sector that speaks to what are the kind of questions you’d want to ask to do this kind of audit of your own cloud requirements so that you’re being as efficient as possible,” Gosselink said.
+“One of the things we’ve been talking about as we watch the process with our winners is actually doing a follow-up deep dive and working with some of our cloud engineers to maybe build out a little bit of a framework we can share with the [social impact] sector that speaks to … the kind of questions you’d want to ask to do this kind of audit of your own cloud requirements, so that you’re being as efficient as possible,” Gosselink said.

-While the report evaluates roadblocks and potential opportunities, it makes no attempt to make data-driven assertions about the kinds of AI for good that has high return on investment for funders or the highest impact on human lives.
+While the report evaluates roadblocks and potential opportunities, it makes no attempt to offer data-driven assertions about the kinds of efforts that offer high return on investment for funders or have the highest impact on human lives.

 “I think the jury’s still out on that question to some extent.
-Part of the reason that we chose such a diversity of winners for our AI challenge, and frankly, part of the reason that we did the challenge in the first place is that I don’t think we as a society know yet where AI is most effectively applied for the highest leverage on social impact outcomes,” Gosselink said.
-“To some extent, I think we’re still we’re still trying to identify those highest use case applications across the board.”
+Part of the reason that we chose such a diversity of winners for our AI challenge, and frankly part of the reason that we did the challenge in the first place, is that I don’t think we as a society know yet where AI is most effectively applied for the highest leverage on social impact outcomes,” Gosselink said.
+“To some extent, I think we’re still trying to identify those highest use case applications across the board.”

 Some other illuminating facts about Global AI Impact Challenge applicants:

-- Proposals received as part of the Global AI Impact Challenge touched upon all 17 of the United Nations’ Sustainable Development Goals.
+- Proposals received as part of the Global AI Impact Challenge touched upon all 17 of the United Nations’ sustainable development goals.

-- Representing more than 25% of the pool of more than 2,600 applicants, health projects were most common among applicants, while projects that help the environment, education, and economic development were also common.
+- Health projects represented more than 25% of the pool of more than 2,600 applicants, while projects to help the environment, education, and economic development were also common.

-For lawmakers and government officials writing or enforcing policy, the report encourages more public education efforts, training grants to speed progress and demand and limitations that come as a result of technical talent shortages, and subsidies to support investment in physical infrastructure underpinning AI in regions where it is lacking.
+For lawmakers and government officials writing or enforcing policy, the report encourages more public education efforts and training grants to speed progress and overcome limitations that come as a result of technical talent shortages, and subsidies to support investment in physical infrastructure underpinning AI in regions where it is lacking.

-Finally, some applicants created plans to test datasets and model outputs for bias in their applications, but ironically, the report also asserts that some humanitarian or social impact organizations need to improve assessment of AI solutions to better understand potential negative use cases.
+Finally, some applicants created plans to test data sets and model outputs for bias in their applications, but, ironically, the report also asserts that some humanitarian or social impact organizations need to improve their assessment of AI solutions to better understand potential negative use cases.

-“Understanding and managing responsible AI use is both difficult and non-negotiable,” the report reads.
+“Understanding and managing responsible AI use is both difficult and non-negotiable,”the report reads.

 The fact that the challenge was only circulated in English and reliance on nongovernmental organizations to share the Google Global AI Impact Challenge application limit the scope of results.